Chick3nHawk01/Cyber-Security-Bookmarks/README.md

 * links to relevant standards and frameworks (e.g. NISTIR, MITRE ATT&CK)
 * links to further resources (e.g. HTTP status code documentation) and best pratices (e.g. CVE advisories)

-These bookmarks do **NOT** contain
-* tools that require sign-up or subscriptions
-* tools that require download, setup or installation
-* an exhaustive list of all the relevant resources out there... feel free to contribute...

 Thank you to all the developers, administrators, authors and maintainers behind all the linked tools and resources!